By Erik Marcus

 Moving Towards Dairy-Free Living

 Most people switching to vegan cheese also want to reduce or eliminate their consumption of dairy products.
-If that’s the way you’re headed, you’ll get a great deal out of reading our Dairy-Free Guide.
+If you’re headed in that direction, you’ll get a great deal out of reading my Dairy-Free Guide.
 It’s crammed with all sorts of helpful tips and expert guidance.
-You will also want to check out our Vegan Alternatives page, since it links to top vegan replacements for every sort of dairy product.
+You will also want to check out my Vegan Alternatives page, since it features popular vegan replacements for every sort of dairy product.

-Finally, I can’t send you on your way without offering a recipe.
-So here’s my famous cashew cheese.
+Finally, I can’t send you on your way without offering a recipe: here is my famous cashew cheese.
 It’s got just eight ingredients and you can make a batch in five minutes.
 Serve it on pizza or include it in grilled cheese sandwiches.
 Also try it spread cold and topped with sprouts on a toasted bagel.